Where Rhône Meets California: A Paso Robles Journey Through Rhône Valley Wines

 Tablas Creek Tasting with the family.

-Tablas Creek believes in dry farming, and sustainability, receiving their organic certification back in January 2003.
-Biodynamic techniques abound in the vineyard since 2010, with a herd of sheep, alpacas and donkeys who make the left over vines their meal of choice, as well as fertilize the vines with their manure.
+Tablas Creek believes in dry farming and sustainability.
+They received their organic certification back in January 2003.
+Biodynamic techniques have abounded in the vineyard since 2010.
+A herd of sheep, alpacas, and donkeys make the leftover vines their meal of choice.
+They also fertilize the vines with their manure.
 The Vineyard was named Tablas Creek Vineyard, after the small creek running through the property.

-Tablas Creek initially focused on nine key grape varieties for their vineyard, but have added seven more for a full complement of Châteauneuf-du-Pape approved grape varietals including; Mourvèdre, Syrah, Grenache, Counoise, Roussanne, Marsanne, Grenache Blanc, Viognier, Picpoul, Clairette, Bourboulenc, Vaccarese, Cinsaut, Picardan, Muscardin, and Terret Noir.
+Tablas Creek initially focused on nine key grape varieties for their vineyard.
+They have added seven more for a full complement of Châteauneuf-du-Pape approved grape varietals.
+These include Mourvèdre, Syrah, Grenache, Counoise, Roussanne, Marsanne, Grenache Blanc, Viognier, Picpoul, Clairette, Bourboulenc, Vaccarese, Cinsaut, Picardan, Muscardin, and Terret Noir.
 This diversity of grape varieties allows Tablas Creek to replicate that of an established French vineyard.

 If you want a true Côtes du Rhône experience in the USA, look no further than Tablas Creek.
 Whether at the Vineyard or back home, their wines are top notch!